Once you decide to move house

 Decide on a moving date as soon as contracts have been exchanged.
 Try to avoid Fridays and bank holidays, when removal firms are in high demand and may be stretched.

-Call your local Guild or BAR removal companies to get three free estimation visits in order to obtain three written quotations.
+Call 3 local removal companies to get three free estimation visits in order to obtain three written quotations.

 When you receive all of the quotations, compare them, in detail, and choose your removals company.